Welcome to the PanAfrican Localisation Resource Wiki

 There are also some smaller WikiGroups of articles such as those that were generated by workshops in 2005 and 2007.
 The process pages are under "Main" and "Site" (look at the top left of the page next to the sidebar to see the group name - the page you are reading is in the "Main" group).
 Finally the PmWiki and PmWikiFR WikiGroups have wiki instructions in English and French.
 Comments pages for pages in all the above groups are in a single, common Comments group.

 A search looks for pages across all groups, and the search results are displayed by WikiGroup.

-WikiGroups are roughly analogous to "categories" in Wikipedia.
-Another feature called "WikiTrails" might be considered as subcategories.
+- "WikiTrails" might be considered as a special kind of subcategory.
 A WikiTrail links articles listed in a page so that you can go back to that central page or follow the chain of articles.
 For example, the page on Major Languages is organised this way, as is the list of Countries and so on.

 For more on the original concept and plans for this wiki and how they evolved and ultimately turned out, see the page on Website.

 In the near term, it is hoped that the information in this wiki - especially in the five main "L10n profile" categories - can be updated where necessary to make it again a relevant resource for the new generation of localisers and localisation projects in Africa (and elsewhere too, where they are working with African languages),

 In the medium term, it is hoped that people with an interest in this resource can discuss what form it should take to meet needs over the longer term (structure, contents, software, hosting, management, etc.).